 Financial Aid

-Many other loans, fellowships, and subject-specific grants are available for master’s-seeking teachers.
+Many other loans, fellowships, and subject-specific grants are available for teachers who want to pay less for their master’s degree.
 For example, the National Council of Teachers of Mathematics provides grants, scholarships, and awards to math teachers at various levels.
 In addition, the National Association for Gifted Children offers the A. Harry Passow Classroom Teacher Scholarship to teachers of gifted students who prove their excellence in the classroom.
-Federal loans, such as Direct Unsubsidized Loans and Direct PLUS Loans, are also options, but since these loans must be paid back it’s best to avoid them until you’ve explored all other funding possibilities.

 State-Specific Programs